polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/light-clients-in-substrate-connect.md

 ## Connect to the blockchain directly from a browser

-With Substrate Connect, you can turn a browser running locally into a node on the blockchain.
+With Substrate Connect, your applications can be configured to run a light client node inside a browser running locally on your computer.
 From the browser, application users can interact with blockchains directly—without connecting to any third-party  nodes or other servers.

 By eliminating the need for intermediary servers, Substrate Connect provides benefits to blockchain builders, application developers, and end users.